Shop Our Biggest Sale of the Year! Black Friday Sales on Now!

 Where Can You Go Metal Detecting

-• Historical sites: Parks, battlefields, and other historical locations can be great places to metal detect, as they often have artifacts dating back to the time period in question.
+• Historical sites: Parks, battlefields, and other historical locations can be great places to metal detect, as they often have artifacts dating back to the time period in question, but Make sure to get permission.

 • Beaches: Beaches are another great place to metal detect, as they are often frequented by people and have a lot of lost items.